luigifcruz/CyberEther/README.md

 https://github.com/luigifcruz/CyberEther/assets/6627901/dff6e236-d836-4c5c-a059-b5b5e70858bd

 ### Running on iPad & iPhone
 This demo is running as a native iOS app and illustrates how portable CyberEther can be.
 The flowgraph implements a standard spectrum analyzer with waterfall and lineplot.
-It is running on an iPad Pro with M2 chip.
+It is running on an iPad Pro with an M2 chip.
 But it also runs on any iPhone and Mac with Apple Silicon and iOS 14 or later.
 The demo also shows seamless switching between the CPU and Metal backends for individual blocks while the flowgraph is running.
 Bonus: CyberEther can also run in the browser!

 [//]: <> (cyberether-ipad.mp4)
 https://github.com/luigifcruz/CyberEther/assets/6627901/5b5f4b8a-8991-4abc-9340-21acea5ec1c2